gavinkendall/autoscreen/readme.txt

 Modules - Regions
 -----------------
 This module enables you to setup as many regions as you prefer.

+A green square in the list indicates that the Region is active.
+A red square in the list indicates that the Region is inactive.
+You can click on a square to toggle the active/inactive state.

 The green button with the white plus will show you, by default, a preview of a region at position 0,0 with the width set to 800 and the height set to 600.